Ellinor-Carlberg/REST-API/README.md

 A simple REST-API with Node.JS and Express

 # Description of the project
+The REST-API has:
+CRUD functionality
-The REST-API has CRUD functionality, it has five endpoints and the request methods: GET, POST, PUT and DELETE.
+It has five endpoints and the request methods: GET, POST, PUT and DELETE.
 The resource I have been working with is a array of objects stored locally in the server file.
 There are four objects and each object have the data: id, name, born and breed to describes different dogs.

 I have used the Visual studio Code extension REST client for testing my API.

+All criteria for passing the assignment är met.

+# How to run the project

+1. First write:
+npm install
+in the terminal.

+2. Then run the app with nodemon by writing: nodemon index.js in the terminal.
+The app listen on port 3000

+3. To try the endpoints with the extension REST client, download REST client in Visual Studio Code and open the file with name index.rest for testing my API.

-# How the project is built and run
+# How I built the project
 1. First I install Node.JS
 https://nodejs.org/en/download/